Thakurking/bido/README.md

 # Bido
-Bido is a online bidding application for both user and freelancer to give a post for bid and accept bid on four different services such as Catering, Shipping, Interior Design and Construction.
+Bido is an online bidding application for both user and freelancer to give a post for bid and accept bid on four different services such as Catering, Shipping, Interior Design and Construction.
 # Usage
 ## User :-